projx/qasa/docs/index.md

-# QtooL
+# QASA

 A flexible scheduled poller for querying ad-hoc systems (SNMP, HTTP etc), and sending the results onwards... perhaps to a Log analytics system or syslog server...
 It really doesn't care!

 # Installation

-QtooL has predominantly been developed to run with-in a container, you are strongly encouraged to go this path.
-Also keep in mind, it is fully configured via YAML files, examples are included, but you must customise these before running QtooL, see the Configuration section.
+QASA has predominantly been developed to run with-in a container, you are strongly encouraged to go this path.
+Also keep in mind, it is fully configured via YAML files, examples are included, but you must customise these before running QASA, see the Configuration section.

 ## Containers (Docker etc)

-Due to the nature of QTool, it does not come with an "out of the box" configuration, you will need to grab the contents of the /etc-sample/ directory from the Github repo, and make some minor tweaks to so they are suitable for your environment.
+Due to the nature of QASA, it does not come with an "out of the box" configuration, you will need to grab the contents of the /etc-sample/ directory from the Github repo, and make some minor tweaks to so they are suitable for your environment.

 The pollers.yml defines what should be polled, i.e a HTTP or SNMP check, the default config has 1 or 2 examples in that you can use.
 But you will need to update the senders.yml with a place to send the output to, this could anything from a Splunk instance (via HEC), Logstash (with Syslog Log) or ElasticSearch etc..